ibm-cloud-docs/discovery-data/backup.md

 To see the backup, restore, and migration restrictions for all versions of {{site.data.keyword.discoveryshort}}, see [Backing up and restoring data in Cloud Pak for Data](/docs/discovery-data?topic=discovery-data-backup-restore).

+## Prerequisites, overview, and scripts for backup and restore using the scripts
+{: #bnr-prereq}

+Review the following requirements, process overview, and the list of scripts for guidance on how to successfully back up and restore your instance of {{site.data.keyword.discoveryshort}}.
+{: shortdesc}

-## Required tools, permissions, and system requirements
+### Required tools, permissions, and system requirements
 {: #toolsperms}

 Before backing up or restoring data, ensure that you have the following tool installed on your machine: